-This Addendum, dated May 1, 2020, shall modify and become part of the Contract Documents for the work of this project.
-Any items not mentioned herein, or affected by, shall be performed strictly in accordance with the original documents.
+This Addendum, dated May 1, 2020, shall modify and become part of the Bid Documents.
+Any items not mentioned herein, or affected by, shall remain strictly in accordance with the original document.

-1. ATTACHED ARE COVID-19 PRECAUTION PLAN REQUIREMENTS FOR THIS PROJECT WHICH ALL CONTRACTORS MUST COMPLY WITH.
+1. ATTACHED ARE THE COVID-19 PRECAUTION PLAN REQUIREMENTS FOR THIS PROPJECT WHICH ALL CONTRACTORS MUST COMPLY WITH.